From your business logo to your website and social media channels, your visual brand identity is the first thing that strangers come across.

 Visual brand identity 101: develop your brand handwriting.

 What do I mean by “brand handwriting”?
 I’m talking about how your branding looks across your material materials; more specifically, its colour palette, the typography and imagery used, font size, font colours and all that saucy visual stuff.Your brand handwriting is how your freelance business distinguishes and defines itself to create an impactful visual brand identity.Click To Tweet

 How do I develop one, you ask?

-Well, think about the image and values you want to project to your audience and choose visuals that fall in line with this.
-For example, are you a kidswear brand?
+Well, think about the image and values you want to project to your ideal client and choose visuals that fall in line with this.
+For example, are you a kidswear blogger?
 Then opt for bold rainbow hues as part of your website’s colour scheme.
-Do you sell your writing services?
-Then consider a beautiful, flowing script font as part of your logo design.
+Do you write for luxury magazines?
+Then consider a traditional, elegant flowing script font as part of your logo design.

-Either way, be sure to use similar visuals across all of your marketing channels (like your blog, website and social media pages) to create a cohesive brand message and experience for your core audience.
+Either way, be sure to use similar visuals across all of your marketing channels (like your blog, website and social media pages) to create a cohesive brand message and experience for your core client base.

-Ultimately, you want to leave a long-lasting impression so that you stick out in your consumers’ minds for the goods and services that you sell.
+Ultimately, you want to leave a long-lasting impression so that you stick out in the minds of potential clients for the services that you sell.

 Create a Statement Logo

-It goes without saying that your logo needs to be memorable and instantly translate to potential clients who you are as a business and what exactly you can do for them.
+It goes without saying that your logo needs to be memorable and instantly communicate to people who you are as a business and what exactly you can do for them.

 It also helps if you have a visual emblem or image in there as well as your company’s name to serve as a signifier and indicate what line of business you’re in.
 For example, my Dream Scribe logo has a quill that can immediately be associated with writing and that’s exactly what I offer as a service!
 Ta-da!